 Food and our gut flora

 The food we eat has an immense role on our gut flora.
 Think of your gut flora as a garden- we want to nourish the flowers in order to help them grow.
-Certain foods or lifestyle choices can “sterilize”the garden, making it challenging for good bacteria (“flowers”) to grow, whereas other food choices and lifestyle factors act as “fertilizer” to our gut flora “garden”.
+Certain foods or lifestyle choices can “sterilize” the garden, making it challenging for good bacteria (“flowers”) to grow, whereas other food choices and lifestyle factors act as “fertilizer” to our gut flora “garden”.

 Food that contain friendly bacteria are called probiotics, and foods that support the growth of these probiotics are called prebiotics.
 Think of prebiotics as the “fertilizer”.
 They are non-digestible carbohydrate components in certain high fibre foods that act as “food” for probiotics (or “flowers”).
 Prebiotics can be found in abundance in a whole-foods, plant-based diet.

-Probiotics are microorganisms that can be consumed from fermented foods or supplements that live in the digestive tract and can help with digestive issues such as certain types of diarrhea, lactose intolerance or irritable bowel syndrome, or prevention of the common cold or flu.
+Probiotics are microorganisms that can be consumed from fermented foods or supplements that live in the digestive tract and can help with digestive issues such as certain types of diarrhea, lactose intolerance or irritable bowel syndrome, or the prevention of the common cold or flu.

 It’s important to note that different probiotic strains may do different things for our bodies.
-Multi species probiotic foods or supplements are often more effective than consuming a single-strain variety.
+Multi-species probiotic foods or supplements are often more effective than consuming a single-strain variety.
 It is unknown exactly how much pre and probiotics should be eaten, but the important part is consistency.
 Try to incorporate foods that contain pre and probiotics into your everyday diet.

 Plant-based sources of Prebiotics: